 Huh-HA!
 (Try to say it in your head like Niecy Nash as Deputy Raineesha Williams–isn’t that better?)
 I have only one question: Why the hell wasn’t this published on Mother’s Day?
 Duh!

-11 Responses to “A Modest Proposal: the Defense of Motherhood Act”
+11 thoughts on “A Modest Proposal: the Defense of Motherhood Act”